cloudjumpercat/kong-a-thon/kuma-kong-mesh.md

 - For metric visualization, we mention Prometheus and Grafana.
 Should/can we also mention Gateway (or Konnect) as a place to view those metrics?
 - The "Overview" page in the Explore section feels like it's repeating info from the Intro section.
 Or at least the first part did.
 - I'm a bit confused how the gateways, DPs, ingress, and egress all fit together.
 I'd like that to be described in the beginning and part of a diagram.
+- Inspect API docs are more like "how to debug Kuma", I think
+-

 ## Kong Mesh docs